guidytz/SUMO-drivers/README.md

 ```
 python3 simulations/sumo_run.py ql --sumocfg <path-to-sumocfg-file> --vg-file <path-to-vg-input-file> --vg-attributes <list-of-attributes> --vg-label <list-of-labels> --vg_threshold <threshold-of-the-virtual-graph>
 ```

+This will also generate an image of the virtual graph and the files containing the centrality measures if they were taken.
+It will not, however, generate the virtual graph dictionary file.
+This is done by [creating the virtual graph](#creating-the-virtual-graph) outside of the simulation.

 ### Loading Virtual Graph from File